Shevchenko, Pokrovsk urban hromada: Geography

-Infrastructure

-The town's main coal mine is Preobrazhensky mine.

-There are six grocery stores operating in the town, as well as one industrial store.

-Population

-According to the 2001 census, the population of the village was 2,102 people, of whom 40.15% indicated Ukrainian as their native language, 59.71% — Russian, 0.05% — Belarusian, Romanian and Bulgarian.

 History

 The village of Shevchenko was founded in 1911.

 By 1918, the population of the village was 400 people, in 1959 – 5,500 people, since 1970 there has been a decrease in the population.
-As of 01/01/2011, the population of the village is 1,742 people, the majority of which are pensioners.
+Until 1921, the village was named — Lysa Hora, between 1921 and 1964 — Village No. 19-20.

 Shevchenkivsk Village Council was established in 1943.
 There are no industrial, municipal or agricultural enterprises on the territory of the council.
 The Village Day is dedicated to Miner's Day.

 Russo-Ukrainian War

 During the Russian invasion of Ukraine, in early December 2024, the settlement came under high pressure by Russian forces, as they sought to advance on the flanks of Pokrovsk, trying to seize it with a turning maneuver from the south, as part of a broader offensive towards the city in the region.

 On 7 December, the ISW assessed Russian forces to have advanced to the outskirts of the settlement.
 According to unconfirmed claims by Russian milbloggers, fighting was ongoing in the centre of the settlement.

 On 9 December, Russian forces were confirmed to have reached the centre of Shevchenko.
-By 11 December, most of the settlement was confirmed captured, with the exception of the northern and northeastern outskirts.This advance brought Russian forces within 3 kilometres of Pokrovsk.
+By 11 December, most of the settlement was confirmed captured, with the exception of the northern and northeastern outskirts.
+This advance brought Russian forces within 3 kilometres of Pokrovsk.

 On 15 December, the UK Defence Intelligence reported that the settlement was likely captured, with Ukrainian news source Ukrainska Pravda confirming the Russian occupation.